Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

 ### Calling services

-Controller scripts have access to services provided by Alfresco Content Services.
+Controller scripts have access to services provided by Content Services.
 This allows a web script to query or perform operations against content residing in the repository.
 Services are exposed as root objects and each service provides its own API to program against.